Childhood Sexual Trauma and Addiction, survivors abuse drugs because it helps them cope with or block out the traumatic memories.

 Side Effects of Crack Cocaine

 The fleeting high from smoking crack can be outweighed by a host of negative effects.
-Though these can vary as widely as the positive effects listed above, commonly reported side effects include:
+Though these can vary as widely as the positive effects listed above, commonly reported side effects of, childhood sexual trauma:

 - Aggressive, paranoid behavior.